Career Development Centralized Internship Program (CDCI)

-There are times when students obtain an internship on their own and then seek out the Career Development Center for help in obtaining credit.
+There are times when students obtain an internship on their own and then seek out the Fleishman Center for Career and Professional Development for help in obtaining credit.
 This is more common for the winter and summer sessions.

 FOR MORE INFORMATION ABOUT THE CDCI PROGRAM